-With approximately 1.197 billion speakers, Chinese is the most widely spoken in the world!
+With approximately 1.197 billion speakers, Chinese is the most widely spoken language in the world!

 The Role of Traditional Chinese